lmoss/lmoss.github.io/index.md

 Most of the chapters in the book are [Jupyter notebooks](https://docs.jupyter.org/en/latest/index.html).
 So rather than simply read, they are intended to be *run*.
 One way to use them is to save them and then run them locally.
 Alternatively, one could open them on a hosting service like Cocalc, Binder, or Google Colab.
 At the present time, I don't have buttons to run it on Cocalc, and the berst option is to run them on Colab.
-For this, one starts by clicking on the button at the top.
+For this, one starts by clicking on the button at the top of each page
 :::

+## Status as of December 15, 2022

+I am in the process of adding materials to the book.
+[The original source]{https://iulg.sitehost.iu.edu/trm/} for the course had much of the material, and the centerpiece was the Javascript interpreter for 1# developed by my former PhD students Robert Rose and
+David Sprunger.
+In 2022, I re-wrote the interpreter in Python and turned the website into notebooks.
+The rest of the course exists in lecture slides.
+So much of what I am doing now is revising them and adding them here.

 ## Using the book